TheNoctambulist/pyairtouch/README.md

     asyncio.run(main())
 ```

+A more detailed example can be found in [examples/example.py](examples/example.py).
+The example can be run using the `pdm run example` command.

 ## Say Thank You
 If you would like to make a donation as appreciation of my work, please use one of the links below: